Opiate Addiction Rehab Center

-Whether they’ve been using opiate painkillers or heroin obtained on the black market, men and women who continually abuse opiates are putting their futures and their lives at risk.
+Whether an individual has been using opiate painkillers or heroin obtained on the black market, men and women who continually abuse opiates are putting their futures and their lives at risk.

 Opiate addiction is a chronic brain disease that if left untreated will only get worse over time.
-Opiate drugs can be used interchangeably, and that is fueling the reemergence of heroin as a significant factor on the illicit drug scene.
+Opiates are often used interchangeably, and that is fueling the reemergence of heroin as a significant factor on the illicit drug scene.

 Opiate abuse statistics reveal the extent of the misuse of these dangerous drugs, which are initiating a public health crisis:

-- Opiates are the second most abused category of illicit drug, trailing only marijuana.
+- Opiates are the second most abused category of illicit drugs, trailing only marijuana.

 - 80 percent of people suffering from heroin addiction misused prescription opiates before turning to their illicit cousin.